pyjarrett/cxxlox/README.md

 # C++ Lox Bytecode Virtual Machine

-A C++ implementation of the bytecode interpreter from "Crafting Interpreters" by Robert Nystrom.
+A C++ implementation of the bytecode virtual machine from "Crafting Interpreters" by Robert Nystrom.

 # Philosophy